How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 If Your Disability Benefits Are Stopped Can You Get Them While You Appeal?

-If an individual is receiving Social Security disability or Supplemental Security Income disability, their disability claim will come up for periodic continuing disability reviews.
+If an individual is receiving Social Security Disability or Supplemental Security Income disability, their disability claim will come up for periodic continuing disability reviews.

-These reviews generally occur every three or seven years depending upon the likelihood that an individualís disabling condition is going to medically improve.
+These reviews generally occur every three or seven years depending upon the likelihood that an individual’s disabling condition is going to medically improve.
 A seven year continuing medical review "diary date" is given to disability beneficiaries who have very little chance of medical improvement and this is the case when a person's impairment is considered to be a permanent disabling condition by Social Security.

-Other than periodic continuing medical reviews, work activity can sometimes trigger a CDR, or continuing disability review, for Social Security disability beneficiaries.
+Other than periodic continuing medical reviews, work activity can sometimes trigger a CDR, or continuing disability review, for Social Security Disability beneficiaries.
 So what happens if an individual receives a notice that their disability benefits are being stopped because Social Security has determined that they are no longer medically disabled?

 The appeal period begins with the date of the denial notice plus an extra five days for the time it take for the beneficiary to receive the notice.
 Therefore, the total timeframe for requesting an appeal for a cessation of disability benefits is 65 days.

 As long as an individual appeals their disability cessation, there is a chance that their cessation could be overturned at a state disability agency hearing or at an administrative law judge disability hearing.